anthonymaloche/EBBC_Wedding/README.md

 I made several changes including adding a carousel for the photos section.

-It was a fun project to reinforce the skills I've been learning in the Codecademy "Building Websites from Scratch" Pro Intensive course.
+It was a fun project to reinforce the skills I've been learning from [Codecademy](https://www.codecademy.com/) and their "Building Websites from Scratch" Pro Intensive course.